osrf/icra2023_ros2_gz_tutorial/README.md

 # Tutorial: "All about ROS 2 and the new Gazebo"

-This is a proposed tutorial that has been accepted to ICRA 2023.
+This is a tutorial that has been accepted to ICRA 2023.

 This repository will be updated in the time leading up to the conference.

 ## Overview